aristoteleo/dynast-release/docs/pipeline_usage.rst

 ''''''''''''''''''''''''''''
 :code:`count` has the ability to detect single-nucleotide polymorphisms (SNPs) by calculating the fraction of reads with a mutation at a certain genomic position. :code:`--snp-threshold` can be used to specify the proportion threshold greater than which a SNP will be called at that position.
 All conversions/mutations at the genomic positions with SNPs detected in this manner will be filtered out from further processing.
 In addition, a CSV file containing known SNP positions can be provided with the :code:`--snp-csv` argument.
 This argument accepts a CSV file containing two columns: contig (i.e. chromosome) and genomic position of known SNPs.

 Statistical correction
 ''''''''''''''''''''''
-The :code:`--correction` flag enables statistical correction of unlabeled and labeled RNA counts.
-This procedure involves estimating the conversion rate of unlabeled and labeled RNA, and modeling the fraction of new RNA as a binomial mixture model (see :ref:`statistical_correction`).
+The :code:`--correct` argument enables statistical correction of unlabeled and labeled RNA counts.
+This argument can take on the following values: :code:`total`, :code:`transcriptome`, :code:`spliced`, :code:`unspliced` (see :ref:`read_groups`).
+The value of this argument specifies which group of unlabeled/labeled RNA counts will be corrected.
+For instance, :code:`--correct spliced` will run statistical correction on unlabeled/labeled spliced reads.
+This option may be provided multiple times to run correction on multiple groups.
+The procedure involves estimating the conversion rate of unlabeled and labeled RNA, and modeling the fraction of new RNA as a binomial mixture model (see :ref:`statistical_correction`).
 The :code:`--read-threshold` argument controls the minimum number of reads required to attempt statistical correction, as too few reads can result in noisy results.
-Note that statistical correction takes significantly longer than simply counting reads, which is the default behavior when :code:`--correction` is not provided.
+Note that statistical correction takes significantly longer than simply counting reads, so no correction is performed when :code:`--correct` is not provided.

 Control samples
 '''''''''''''''